Search

 After 35+ Years in the Industry, Diesel Pro Turns to Teaching

-Since 1982, Greg Osborne has honed his skills working with big trucks in the diesel industry.
+Since 1982, Greg Osborne has been honing his skills working with big trucks in the diesel industry.

-This year, he joins the Bloomfield, New Jersey, Universal Technical Institute (UTI) campus as a diesel instructor.
-He says he's excited to share his experiences to help students begin their own careers.
+This year, he joins the Bloomfield, New Jersey, Universal Technical Institute (UTI) campus as a diesel program instructor.
+He's excited to share his experiences to help students begin their own careers.1

 “I just can't wait to get rolling and get in front of students and talk with them,” says Greg, a Pequannock, New Jersey, native.
 “I think it's going to be pretty cool.”